 This is not the first time the issue of accessing out-of-country Netflix has been raised within Canada, as over 25% of Canadian users have reported using a VPN to access the US version of Netflix at some point.
 Earlier this year, the President of Bell Media caused a stir by claiming that Canadians who use VPNs to access American Netflix are stealing.
 While subscribers might be breaching Netflix’s terms and conditions, they are not breaking any laws.
 Netflix is ultimately tasked with determining how non-local versions of Netflix through a VPN should be blocked.

 The solution for Netflix might be to expand its global content, which will diminish the need for Canadians and other countries to hunt elsewhere for a wider variety of content.
 This seems like a win-win for both Netflix and its subscribers.
-The only real losers might be the cable companies, but who needs them anyways when Yak High Speed Internet and Netflix go so well together…
+The only real losers might be the cable companies, but who needs them anyway when reliable High-Speed Internet and Netflix go so well together…